Our teachings form a living mandala of timeless wisdom and time-tested practices from the traditions of yoga, advaita, and tantra.

 Join Swami Nishchalananda on Zoom for one-hour satsang sessions.
 These free sessions usually take place twice per month.
 Register below to receive invites.

-Friends Of The Ashram is our new online community, a hub for all those who feel a connection with the Ashram, its teachings, and its vibrant yoga sangha.
+The Ashram Sangha is our new online hub, a space for us to support all those who feel a connection with the Ashram, its teachings, and its vibrant yoga community.